nyxSeal/nixconfig/README.md

+# Huge work in progress
+Lots of things here don't work as intended (check issues tab for more) Even this README isn't finished

 # My NixOS config

 This is my personal NixOS config.
 I don't plan on anyone else using this (though if you want to you can).